Norman R. Cardoze Ramirez

 He was Nicaragua's youngest player in the 1993 Intercontinental Cup and went 0 for 1 as a pinch-hitter.
 In the 1995 Intercontinental Cup, he hit .306/.359/.639 with 8 runs and 10 RBI in 9 games and fielded perfectly at second base.
 He tied Omar Linares, Evert-Jan 't Hoen, Byung-kyu Lee, Nobuhiko Matsunaka and two others for second in the event with three home runs and he tied Víctor Mesa and Hiroyuki Watanabe for third in RBI, behind only Matsunaka and Nemesio Porras.
 He was named the All-Star second baseman, the only Nicaraguan honored at any position that year.
 He was with Nicaragua when they won the Silver Medal at the 1995 Pan American Games.

 Norman was just 2 for 16 with 3 walks and a triple in the 1996 Olympics and fielded .967 at second base, where he split action with Jorge Avellán.
 Cardoze batted .227/.346/.455 in the 1997 Intercontinental Cup and again had a .967 fielding percentage at second.
 Against Cuba, he foiled a no-hit bid by Ciro Licea.
+He played for Nicaragua when they won Silver in the 1997 Central American Games.
 In the 1998 Haarlem Baseball Week, the 26-year-old was 4 for 16 but his hits were two doubles and two home runs.

 Cardoze produced at a .439/.455/.659 rate in the 1998 Baseball World Cup with 9 runs and 15 RBI in 10 games while alternating between 2B and 3B.
 He tied Orestes Kindelan and Andrew Scott for 4th in the event with 18 hits, one behind co-leaders Edgard López, Henry Roa and Robelquis Videaux.
 He was third in RBI, 3 behind leader Kindelan and two behind Antonio Pacheco, leading all non-Cubans.
 Norman was 1 for 3 with a RBI and a double as Nicaragua beat Italy in the Bronze Medal game.
 He was again left off the All-Star team in favor of Cubans as Pacheco was picked at second base and Linares at third.
 He hit .286 in the 1999 Pan American Games.